-The California preliminary 20-day notice is sometimes referred to as the preliminary notice, the pre-lien, the pre-lim, or the 20 day notice.
+The California preliminary 20-day notice is sometimes referred to as the preliminary notice, the pre-lien, the prelim, or the 20-day notice.
 As a California contractor NPG Corporation is required by California state law and civil codes to notify property owner, project owner, lender or bonding company, and prime contractor for any project over $400 that we will be performing improvements on said property.
-In addition, this notice informs the parties involved that NPG is protecting its right to file a mechanics’ lien against the property if we are not paid for services we provided.
-In summary it is merely a notice that NPG Corporation has provided services, labor, or materials to improve your property and NPG could file a lien if we are not paid.
+In addition, this notice informs the parties involved that NPG is protecting its right to file a mechanics’ lien against the property if we are not paid for the services we provided.
+In summary, it is merely a notice that NPG Corporation has provided services, labor, or materials to improve your property, and NPG could file a lien if we are not paid.

 So, does this mean I have a lien on my property?

 NO. This is NOT a lien.
 It is only to inform you that, by law, we do have the right to lien the property if NPG Corporation is not paid.

 Does this mean that our contractor has not paid their bill?

 NO. The preliminary notice is sent to all property owners by law, as explained above.
 This is a routine procedure and should not reflect in any way on the integrity or creditworthiness of the contractor.

 Why is the preliminary notice sent certified mail?

 California State law requires that the notice be sent certified mail.